MeLJes/starter-kit/README.md

     - `$unit` - default `px` (can be change to `vw`, `vh`, `%` or other)
     - `$max-width` - default: `auto` (this argument available only for `size-max` mixin)

-      > You need specify one value witch will be set to both sides (width and height).
+      > You need specify one value witch will be set to both sides (width and height)

 4. 16:9 ratio block size **`@include ratio-sn-land();`** or **`@include ratio-sn-port();`**

     - `$width` - **required**
     - `$unit` - default `px` (can be change to `vw`, `vh`, `%` or other)

-      > You need specify width value and mixin will calculate height.
+      > You need specify width value and mixin will calculate height

-      > `ratio-sn-land` mixin give you landscape block.
+      > `ratio-sn-land` mixin give you landscape block

-      > `ratio-sn-port` make portrait block.
+      > `ratio-sn-port` make portrait block

 5. 99:70 ratio (A4) block size **`@include ratio-a4-land();`** or **`@include ratio-a4-port();`**

     - `$width` - **required**
     - `$unit` - default `px` (can be change to `vw`, `vh`, `%` or other)

-      > You need specify width value and mixin will calculate height.
+      > You need specify width value and mixin will calculate height

-      > `ratio-a4-land` mixin give you landscape block.
+      > `ratio-a4-land` mixin give you landscape block

-      >`ratio-a4-port` make portrait block.
+      >`ratio-a4-port` make portrait block

 6. Font properties **`@include font-prop();`**